goooooouwa/active-record-with-sql-server/README.md

 [activerecord-sqlserver-adapter](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter)

 ## How to do that?
-1. By hand-writing `db/schema.rb` file, we can map existing db schema with our app with requires little work when db changes it's schema.
+1. By hand-writing `db/schema.rb` file, we can map existing db schema into our app which requires little work to maintain when db changes it's schema.
 2. With activerecord-sqlserver-adapter, we can take full power of ActiveRecord with SQL server database.